-To sum up, the causal chain from the price and exports of oil to output in manufacturing is real but explains only a part of what happened to the latter industry.
-The appreciation of the Canadian dollar was quite large but reflects to a considerable extent a weakening of the U.S. dollar that was unrelated to oil.
+To sum up, there exists a causal link between the price and export of oil to output in manufacturing, but this explains only a part of what happened to the latter industry.
+The appreciation of the Canadian dollar was quite large but also reflects a weakening of the U.S. dollar that was unrelated to oil.
+Both factors have been more or less equally responsible for the appreciation.
 The appreciation in turn accounts for a substantial part, but not the entire dramatic increase in relative unit labour cost in manufacturing.
-And the performance of the industry has not differed greatly from that of its U.S. counterpart.
+Some part of the increase in Canada's relative unit labour cost is due to the Canadian industry's failure to keep up with the rapid rate of increase in labour productivity in the United States.
+Taken together, these two observations mean that a significant part, but less than one-half, of the decline of manufacturing output relative to that in the U.S. should be attributed to the effect of the Outch Disease phenomenon on output may have been greater than that on productivity, as the industry made efforts to remain competitive in the face of adverse relative cost changes.